 The idea is adopted.
 The idea becomes law.

-When Outlook users browse the GAL, they notice the business address field labels now have home postal addresses and it’s all good.
+When Outlook users browse the GAL, they notice the business address field labels now have home postal addresses, and it’s all good.

 Now the boss is annoyed.
 Not remembering his past demands, he demands to know why no one’s business address is in the GAL.

-Without changing the status quo, the email administrator now wants to add the business address back into the GAL and there are 200 users in the GAL.
+Without changing the status quo, the email administrator now wants to add the business address back into the GAL, and there are 200 users in the GAL.

 - When GAL contacts are synced to a smartphone, both iPhone and Android Contacts show business addresses but are employee home addresses.
 Here’s an interesting (and extremely annoying) scenario that has happened.
 An employee—on a business trip—gets off a long plane flight, hires a car, and navigates to someone’s home.

-Now, take these three uncomfortable examples and multiply by 200 users who have both Outlook and smartphones.
+Now, take these three uncomfortable examples and multiply them by 200 users who have both Outlook and smartphones.

 The only solution is to take some painful steps now.